-This data represents home prices around the country and does not indicate a trend in one particular area.
-Multiple factors could be contributing to the sudden shift, including increased inventory due to those internet searches, a change in buyer demand, or decreasing affordability because of interest rates and inflation.
-As we move into the fall/winter season, the housing market tends to cool off, so the time of year could also be a factor.
+This data represents home prices nationwide and does not indicate a trend in one area.
+Multiple factors could contribute to the sudden shift, including increased inventory due to those internet searches, a change in buyer demand, or decreasing affordability because of interest rates and inflation.
+The time of year could also be a factor.

 If it is becoming financially challenging to maintain your home, then it is reasonable to try to sell or look for ways to downsize.
 As a buyer, staying within your budget and negotiating the best terms for your home loan is essential.

 The market is dynamic and shifting month over month.
-Even if things are cooling off, high mortgage rates and inflation are still keeping home prices much higher than they were before the pandemic.
+Even if things are cooling off, high mortgage rates and inflation still keep home prices much higher than before the pandemic.

-Any real estate transaction is a huge financial responsibility and is not to be taken lightly.
+Any real estate transaction is a huge financial responsibility and should not be taken lightly.
 Regardless of which side of the real estate market you are on, it is important to watch the trends and calculate how a decision will affect you financially.
-Independent of what is happening, or your location, prioritize making the best decision for you and your family.
+Independent of what is happening or your location, prioritize making the best decision for you and your family.